Important updates related to COVID-19

-Make and freeze a casserole in a disposable aluminum pan with ingredients and warming instructions on freezer tape on the outside.
+Make and freeze a casserole in a disposable aluminum pan with ingredients and warming instructions using freezer tape on the outside.
 Our Food Pantry distributes fully cooked family size dinner casseroles (recipes) as a homemade extra meal that can be heated quickly.
 The Community Cafe needs 9x13 breakfast casseroles (recipes) partially cooked., or you can use your own.
-Coordinate delivery with Gin Jackson, firstname.lastname@example.org.
+Coordinate delivery with Viki Baker, firstname.lastname@example.org.

 Sandwich or bag lunch preparer

 We hand out about 250 bag lunches every Monday through Friday morning at breakfast so clients will have their midday meal no matter where work or appointments take them in Durham.
 Instead of pre-packing a bag lunch, we now let clients select only what they want, reducing food waste.
 You can help by donating any amount of the following—preferably early in the week.
 Please email Viki Baker, in advance so we can coordinate with other donations.

 - Sandwich in zip-top plastic bag.
 Include a protein (peanut butter, ham, cheese, etc.).
 No condiments on the sandwich, please, so they’ll keep for hours without refrigeration; packets on the side are great.